ACEND® competency requirements

 Interns are required to demonstrate mastery of content areas to the internship faculty via predetermined assignments and projects, while preceptors assess and evaluate the intern's day-to-day skill progression.

-To receive the Dietetics Internship Verification Statement and Graduate Certificate in Dietetics Internship from ISU, you must successfully complete all requirements of the ISU Dietetics Internship and Graduate Certificate in Dietetics Internship program.
+To receive the Dietetic Internship Verification Statement and Graduate Certificate in Dietetic Internship from ISU, you must successfully complete all requirements of the ISU Dietetic Internship and Graduate Certificate in Dietetic Internship program.